119kanika/Payment-Gateway-Integration/README.md

 # Payment-Gateway-Integration
-Payment gateway integration for taking Donation.
+This is a simple Payment gateway integration for taking Donation in a website.
+(An Instamojo payment api integration)

+##Hosting URL-

+##Demo Link-